 By Alison Bate

 Hi!
-I’ll be joining four other authors at the Vancouver Public Library this Sunday to talk about my upcoming debut novel Inside the Walls of Omdurman.
+I’ll be joining four other authors at the Vancouver Public Library this Sunday to talk about my upcoming debut novel.

 The novel’s set in Sudan, where I taught English for a while, and tells the story of three very different women confronting their individual fears.
 Fatima, the second of three wives, faces poverty; her cousin Nadia fears for the health of her Down’s baby; and Jodi, a travel-loving westerner, fears a conventional life.